 Our cardiology team is dedicated to providing compassionate and comprehensive cardiac care for your pet.
-Your cardiologist will perform a complete cardiac physical exam and obtain a detail medical history.
-Most visits involve an echocardiogram (heart ultrasound) which enables your cardiologist to non-invasively assess cardiac structure and function and an electrocardiogram to assess heart rhythm.
-You cardiologist will discuss your pet’s diagnosis in detail and provide a detailed report that includes treatment recommendation and plan, and when indicated will discuss the case in detail with your regular veterinarian.
-When necessary, your cardiologist will manage the hospitalization of your pet in hospital, providing the specialized and individualized care necessary to stabilize your pet quickly and get your special family member home to you as soon as possible.
+Your cardiologist performs a complete cardiac physical exam and obtains a detailed medical history.
+Most visits involve an echocardiogram (heart ultrasound), which enables your cardiologist to non-invasively assess cardiac structure and function, along with an electrocardiogram to assess heart rhythm.
+Your cardiologist then discusses your pet’s diagnosis in detail and provides a detailed report that includes treatment recommendation and plan, and when indicated, coordinates care with your regular veterinarian.
+When necessary, your cardiologist manages the hospitalization of your pet in hospital, providing the specialized and individualized care necessary to stabilize your pet quickly and get your special family member home to you as soon as possible.

 Specialized diagnostic tools available to be used by your cardiologist include: